roberto-amoroso/VCS-painting-recognition/code/README.md

                  |-- people_detection/
                  |-- paintings_and_people_localization/

 Each sub-directory will contain the output of the related task (indicated by the name of the sub-directory itself).
-The output filename will be the same of the input (`input_filename`).
+The output filename will be the same of the input file processed.

 The type of the output follows that of the input: `image -> image` and `video -> video`.
 The exception is the *Painting Rectification* task, which produces only images as output, specifically one image for each individual painting detected.

 It is clear that the number of images produced can be very high, especially in the case of videos.
-To improve the organization and access to data, the rectified images produced are stored in a directory that has the same as `input_filename`.
+To improve the organization and access to data, the rectified images produced are stored in a directory that has the same name as the input file  processed.
 Inside this directory, the images are named as follows (the extension is neglected):

       input = image -> '<input_filename>_NN' where NN is a progressive number assigned to each painting found in the image.